emaforlin/mAVS-client/README.md

 ### To do list

-- [ ] Fix node peaceful disconecting
+- [*] Fix node peaceful disconecting: Now if a node disconnects, the others stay alive
 - [ ] Improve validations
 - [ ] Add API things
 - [ ] ...